-Follow a few simple steps to make sure that you can vote in the 2016 U.S. elections:
+Follow a few simple steps to make sure that you can vote in U.S. elections:

 - Request Your Ballot: Complete a new Federal Post Card Application (FPCA) (PDF 321 KB).
-You must complete a new FPCA after January 1, 2016 to ensure you receive your ballot for the 2016 elections.
+You must complete a new FPCA to ensure you receive your ballot.
 The completion of the FPCA allows you to request absentee ballots for all elections for federal offices (President, U.S. Senate, and U.S. House of Representatives) including primaries and special elections during the calendar year in which it is submitted.
 The FPCA (PDF 321 KB) is accepted by all local election officials in all U.S. states and territories.

-- You can complete the FPCA online at FVAP.gov.
+- Complete the FPCA online at FVAP.gov.
 The online voting assistant will ask you questions specific to your state.
 We encourage you to ask your local election officials to deliver your blank ballots to you electronically (by email, internet download, or fax, depending on your state).
 Include your email address on your FPCA to take advantage of the electronic ballot delivery option.
 Return the FPCA per the instructions on the website.
-FVAP.gov will tell you if your state allows the FPCA to be returned electronically or if you must submit a paper copy with original signature.
+FVAP.gov will tell you whether your state allows the FPCA to be returned electronically or whether you must submit a paper copy with original signature.
 If you must return a paper version, please see below for mailing options.

 - Research the Candidates and Issues: Online Resources.
 Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
 Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
 You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
 For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (firstname.lastname@example.org).
 FVAP also shares Voting Alerts via Facebook and Twitter.